FE Review Course

 for the General Fundamentals of Engineering Exam, that can be purchased at a 15% discount on-line at http://www.ppipartner.com/DT685 ( Professional Publications).

 FE exams are scheduled each year in April and October.
-Students must call the office of the Delaware Association of Professional Engineers (302-368-6708) to request an application for the exam, or go to: DAPE.
+Students must call the office of the Delaware Association of Professional Engineers (302-368-6708) (or the licensing board in their respective state) to request an application for the exam, or go to: DAPE.
 Note that this is a national exam, so that the review course is relevant regardless of the state in which you are taking the exam.

 Register Online - Upon receipt of your registration form and payment, the materials will be shipped to your home, along with the receipt.